Soulfully Made » Side Dish » Easy Air Fryer Corn Ribs

 • Ears of Corn: Pick fresh corn at a local farmer’s market or in the grocery store.
 You can even get them already shucked and cleaned in the produce section of the store for added convenience.

-• Seasonings: Smoked paprika and garlic is the perfect blend for corn ribs.
+• Seasonings: Smoked paprika and garlic are the perfect blend for corn ribs.
 Then add a little salt & black pepper to your taste.
 However, you can really add any seasonings you like.
-See the Variations section for some great flavor combination ideas.

 How to Make Air Fryer Corn Ribs